scientific-python/specs/meta-spec-0000.md

 Certain SPECs may require Core Projects create their own enhancement proposals to figure out whether and how to endorse a SPEC.

-Regardless, once a Core Project decideds to endorse a SPEC, they should add their project name to the `endorsed-by` field in the SPEC header via a pull request against the [scientific-python/specs](https://github.com/scientific-python/specs) repository.
+Regardless, once a Core Project decideds to endorse a SPEC, they then add their project name to the `endorsed-by` field in the SPEC header via a pull request against the [scientific-python/specs](https://github.com/scientific-python/specs) repository.